-Some of the finest, most commanding documentaries I’ve witnessed are the ones that take you somewhere you haven’t been before, and there’s no doubt that Jairus McLeary and Gethin Aldous’s The Work took me away to those places.
-In truth, as it’s the only way to be with The Work, it’s almost arbitrary to break it down and offer a rating because this on is all about the experience, and what an incomparable one at that.
+The finest, most commanding documentaries I’ve witnessed are the ones that take you somewhere you haven’t been before, and there’s no doubt that Jairus McLeary and Gethin Aldous’s The Work took me far away to those remarkable places.
+In truth, as it’s the only way to be with The Work, it’s almost arbitrary to break it down and offer a rating at the end because this one is all about the experience, and what an incomparable one at that.

 Filmed inside the walls of Folsom Prison in California, directors McLeary and Aldous introduce us to three men from the outside, or the ‘every day’, who’ve volunteered to take part in a four-day therapy retreat with convicts from the jail.
 While this highlights a progressive course of rehabilitation for the prisoners, and let’s remembers the USA incarcerates more people than any other in the world with around 716 per 100,000 of behind bars, it also becomes a refuge, and escape, for the three people who’ve gone inside with astonishing results.